apankrat/notes/fast-case-folding/README.md

 ## In other words

-If we are willing to add an extra memory reference to every case conversion, we can reduce the original Wine's table size of **8244 bytes** down to **5000 bytes**, a reduction of ~ **40%**.
+If we are willing to add an extra memory reference to every case conversion, we can shrink the original Wine table of **8244 bytes** down to **5000 bytes**, a reduction of ~ **40%**.

 If we prefer to stick to the original lookup code, we can still